rangari-rani/academic-projects-mca/streamplay/README.md

 ## 📚 About This Project

-This streamplay - music player was originally built during my MCA in 2022 as part of my early learning  React fundamentals, component styling with Tailwind CSS, and audio element handling.
-While I now focus on more advanced full-stack and scalable applications, this project reflects my strong foundation in frontend logic and API integration.
+Originally created during MCA (2022), this music player project was an early exercise in mastering React state, media playback logic, and responsive UI.

+While lightweight and fully frontend, it reflects strong fundamentals in:
+- Centralized playback control using React Context
+- Custom seek bar and play/pause toggling
+- Component-based structure with conditional rendering
+- Responsive layout using Tailwind CSS

+> 🎧 Tracks are hardcoded; audio playback is managed via React logic, not raw `<audio>` tags.

+> 🕒 Organized and published later for clarity, learning, and portfolio presentation.

 ---

-## 🧰 Tech Stack
+## 🛠️ Tech Stack

 - **[React.js](https://reactjs.org/)** – Dynamic frontend UI
 - **[Tailwind CSS](https://tailwindcss.com/)** – Utility-first CSS for styling